Modern YEAR SEVEN

 Batman travels to New Orleans and teams-up with the mysterious supernatural Ragman against hitman Victor Singleton.
 Ragman is Rory Regan, owner of a Gotham junk shop, who is able to become Ragman, the most recent in a long line of Jewish mystic guardians that date all the way back to 1500s Europe.
 Ragman’s “Suit of Souls” is powered by thousands of souls of evil men that have faced the wrath of the vigilante over the centuries.

-Beautiful Mignola art for this dark occult story.
-Batman chases a serial killer named Novice Lowther into a cemetery and they duke it out on top of a mausoleum.
+Beautiful Mike Mignola art for this dark occult story.
+Batman chases a serial killer named Novice Lowther into a spooky cemetery and they duke it out on top of a mausoleum.
 Lowther winds up stabbing Batman pretty badly in the chest.
-In the process, Lowther is kicked off the roof, getting skewered on the spiked paling of the gate below.
+In the process, Batman kicks Lowther off the roof, causing him to get skewered on the spiked paling of the gate below.
 Batman passes out and meets the hundred-year-old ghost of a murderer, who attempts to feed on his soul.
 The ghost also accuses Batman of murdering Lowther.
 Eventually, Batman is able to fend off the ghoul and wakes up covered in blood.
 Lowther is dead on the paling.
 Was his supernatural experience all just a fever-dream?
 We may never know.
-The story ends with Bruce feeling guilty about Lowther’s death, but reassuring himself that it was accidental.
+The story ends with Bruce feeling guilty about Lowther’s death, but he reassures himself that it was accidental.

 –“All the Deadly Days: Chapter One” by Dale Eaglesham (Batman 80-Page Giant #3 Part 1) July 2000